Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Introduction

 Heuristic algorithms, while not providing optimality guarantees, can offer feasible and fast solutions to MIOC problems~\cite{fischetti2010heuristics,belotti2013mixed}.
 These methods use problem-specific knowledge to guide the search for a solution, rather than exhaustively examining every possible solution.
 They are simple to design and can be applied to a range of combinatorial optimization problems.
 However, it requires specific implementation and modification to match the problem structure being solved~\cite{belotti2013mixed}.

-The development of RL has led to a new paradigm for solving complex control problems~\cite{silver2017mastering,vinyals2019grandmaster}.
+The development of reinforcement learning (RL) has led to a new paradigm for solving complex control problems~\cite{vinyals2019grandmaster,kaufmann2023champion}.
 RL learns a policy that maps the current state of the system to an action that maximizes the expected cumulative reward.
 With the learned policy, RL can reach a near-optimal solution without requiring any prior knowledge of the environment~\cite{sutton2018reinforcement}.
 However, existing RL algorithms are mostly suitable for continuous or discrete action spaces, which cannot be directly applicable to MIOC problems.

-A simple way to solve MIOC problems is to discretize the continuous variables into a finite set of discrete values~\cite{tang2020discretizing}, and then use RL to learn the optimal discrete action.
-However, this approach is not suitable for high-dimensional control problems since it requires a large number of discrete values to achieve a high level of accuracy.
+Discretizing continuous variables into finite discrete values and applying discrete RL methods, such as Rainbow~\cite{hessel2018rainbow}, is a straightforward approach to tackle MIOC problems.
+However, this approach becomes impractical for high-dimensional control problems as it necessitates a substantial number of discrete values to achieve accurate outcomes.